chongyangshi/budget-k8s/README.md

 * A pre-configured Google Container Registry (GCR) for storing private container images accessible from the cluster;
 * Pre-configured managed KMS encryption for all persistent disks and Kubernetes Secrets.

-For more details on the various cost-saving measures made possible within the context of personal projects, see [this blogpost (WIP)](http:///) for more details.
+For more details on the various cost-saving measures made possible within the context of personal projects, see [this blog post](https://blog.scy.email/managed-kubernetes-on-a-hobbyist-budget.html) for more details.

 As long as you are willing to expose your ingress traffic to a CDN, you should use one of the [CDN providers that is part of GCP's CDN Interconnect scheme](https://cloud.google.com/network-connectivity/docs/cdn-interconnect) (such as Cloudflare) to front as much internet traffic reaching your cluster ingress as possible.
 This way you will pay for most return egress traffic at a discounted rate.